jtlw99/python-mac-cal/README.md

 # macOS Calculator in Python

 This is a simple calculator application designed to mimic the look and functionality of the macOS Calculator.
 It is built using Python's Tkinter library and provides basic arithmetic operations along with a user-friendly interface.
+With the help of [WhiteSur GTK theme](https://github.com/vinceliuice/WhiteSur-gtk-theme) for the Traffic light buttons.

 ## Features